oloBion/Retip/README.md

 - Can I use my library to predict the whole Human Metabolome Database?
 Or PlantCyc?

 The answer is not easy and pass trough another question: is the chemical space of my library large enough?
 So we have created function chem.space to plot your indulged data into chemical reality.
-You can chose a target between several database^[BMDB, ChEBI, DrugBank, ECMDB, FooDB, HMDB, KNApSAcK, PlantCyc, SMPDB, T3DB, UNPD, YMDB, STOFF].
+You can chose a target between several database (BMDB, ChEBI, DrugBank, ECMDB, FooDB, HMDB, KNApSAcK, PlantCyc, SMPDB, T3DB, UNPD, YMDB, STOFF).
 In green you will see your library, in blue the chosen target.

 ```{r}